adamterlson/cairn/README.md

 ## Basic Usage

-Define your global component styles that are reusable across your entire application centrally.
+Define your global component styles that are reusable across your entire application...

 ```
 // styles.js

+import { StyleSheet } from 'react-native';
 import cairn from 'cairn';

 export default cairn({